Rethinking LLM-Driven Heuristic Design: Generating Efficient and Specialized Solvers via Dynamics-Aware Optimization

 These observations underscore the necessity of assessing a solver by the temporal evolution of its solution quality, framing execution as a dynamical process.
 Accordingly, we propose Dynamics-Aware Solver Heuristics (\textbf{DASH}), a framework that improves solver performance and efficiency by optimizing how the solver searches and how it spends runtime.
 Under this view, we decompose solver design into the search mechanism (e.g., update rules and guidance design) and the runtime schedule (e.g., time allocation across phases).
 To quantify these dynamics, we introduce the Trajectory-aware Lyapunov Decay Rate (\textbf{tLDR})~\cite{khalil2002nonlinear}, which measures the rate and consistency of convergence and guides the co-evolution of search mechanism and runtime schedule in DASH.

 To mitigate re-adaptation costs, DASH further incorporates Profiled Library Retrieval (\textbf{PLR}).
 PLR decouples archiving from evolution: within a single evolutionary process, it archives group-specific solvers, while continuing to evolve the global solver based on average performance.
-This strategy constructs a diverse library without restarting the search, enabling cost-effective warm-starts.
+This strategy builds a diverse library within a single search and enables cost-effective profile-aware warm starts.
 We validate DASH on four combinatorial optimization problems and demonstrate its generalizability across solver backbones.
-Results show that DASH improves runtime efficiency over 3$\times$ while surpassing state-of-the-art baselines in solution quality.
-By enabling profile-based warm starts, DASH maintains accuracy under different distributions while cutting LLM adaptation costs by over 90\%.
+Results show that DASH improves runtime efficiency by over 4$\times$ while outperforming prior LHD baselines in the overall balance between gap and runtime.
+By enabling profile-aware warm starts, DASH maintains lower gap under distribution shift while reducing LLM adaptation costs by about 90\%.

-Our contributions can be summarized as follows: \begin{itemize}[noitemsep,topsep=0pt] \item We introduce the tLDR, a trajectory-aware metric that shifts evaluation from static endpoints to dynamic convergence efficiency, prioritizing fast and stable solvers. \item We propose DASH, a framework co-evolves search mechanism and runtime schedules.
-It incorporates Profiled Library Retrieval to efficiently harvest specialized solvers for cost-effective warm-starts. \item We validate DASH on four combinatorial optimization problems.
-Results show it reduces the optimality gap by over 50\% while improving runtime efficiency by over 3$\times$ compared to state-of-the-art baselines. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize}[noitemsep,topsep=0pt] \item We introduce the tLDR, a trajectory-aware metric that shifts evaluation from static endpoints to dynamic convergence efficiency, prioritizing fast and stable solvers. \item We propose DASH, a framework that co-evolves search mechanisms and runtime schedules.
+It incorporates Profiled Library Retrieval (PLR) to maintain specialized solvers for cost-effective profile-aware warm starts. \item We validate DASH on four combinatorial optimization problems.
+Results show that it improves runtime efficiency by over 4$\times$ while outperforming LHD baselines in the overall balance between gap and runtime, and substantially reduces adaptation cost under distribution shift. \end{itemize}